Varun583/Masters-Thesis/README.md

 - Modelling Order Effects
 - Modelling External Covariates

-At the moment, we would like to explore the order effects in sporting scenarios, like the homeground advantage and many levels attached to it.
-We would also like to incorporate neutral venue scenarios in our coding, such that, while measuring the order effect, one can also look at games where there are no order effects.
+At the moment, we would like to explore the order effects, like the homeground advantage and many levels attached to it, in sporting scenarios.
+We would also like to incorporate neutral venue scenarios in our coding, such that, while measuring the order effect, one can also model the games where there are no order effects.

 ## Models
 Chapter 2 of the thesis gives a very clear picture on the mathematical formulation of the Bradley-Terry models we have built during the course of this thesis.
 The list of the models are given below: